dekoza/mtgpl/M14_Rulebook.rst

 Where does mana come from?
 Nearly every land in the game has an ability that produces mana.
-Basic lands just have a large mana symbol in their text boxes to show this—you can tap one of them to add one mana of that color to your *mana pool*.
+Basic lands just have a large mana symbol in their text boxes to show this—you can tap one of them to add one mana of that color to your :term:`mana pool`.
 (Your mana pool is where mana is stored until you spend it.)
 Other lands, as well as some creatures, artifacts, and spells, may also make mana.
 They'll say something like "Add |mana_g| to your mana